desniland/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 # Javascript - Objects, Scopes and and Closures

 # Learning Objectives
-- At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+- At the end of this project, I am expected to be able to explain to anyone, without the help of Google:

 # General
 - Why JavaScript programming is amazing